SergeoLacruz/inventree-supplier-sync/README.md

 supplier part with supplier Mouser already exists the plugin creates new price breaks.
 Mouser allows 1000 hits per Day.
 So the plugin can run every two minutes.

+Parts are excluded from the synchronisation if:

+- the part is no active
+- the part is no purchasable
+- the category of the part is excluded.

+Because there is no "purchasable" flag on categories we use metadata to exclude it.
+Put {"supplier_sync": {"exclude": "True"}} into the metadata field of the category.

 ## Configuration Options
 ### Supplier API key
 Accessing the Mouser REST API requires an access key.
 You can create it easily on the Mouser